Quansight/Quansight-website/apps/consulting/posts/geocoding.md

 - point-of-interest recommendations.

 Our client needed to geocode and reverse-geocode millions of rows at a time.
-It was costing them a lot of money and time:
+Geocoding was slow, and reverse-geocoding unfeasibly expensive.
+To process ~7,000,000 rows:

-- Geocoding ~7,000,000 addresses: ~2-3 hours, $32,100 yearly subscription
+- Geocoding would take ~2-3 hours and cost them $32,100 in yearly subscriptions (in addition to compute costs).
-- Reverse geocoding ~7,000,000 coordinates: 35 hours, $35,000 (this was so slow
+- Reverse geocoding was simply unfeasible: it would have taken them 35 hours and cost $35,000, so in practice they would very rarely do it.

-  and expensive that they would not typically do it)
+The solution we delivered them, on the other hand, was lightweight, cheap, and fast.

-The solution we delivered them, on the other hand, required:
+To process the same number of rows:

-- Geocoding: <10 minutes, costing <$10 per month
+- Geocoding: <10 minutes, without any subscription costs.
-- Reverse geocoding: ~7-8 minutes, cost $5-6
+- Reverse geocoding: ~7-8 minutes, cost $5-6, lightweight enough to run on AWS Lambda.

 We're here to share our findings, and to give an overview of how we did it.